embarklabs/subspace/packages/docs/src/api.md

 Returns an observable that returns the maximum value in a stream of events in an input observabl

 **Parameters*
-1. `cb` - `String/Function`(optional): An event identifier or function that transforms the data in the event to allow for simple comparison to determine the minimum value of a stream of events.
+1. `cb` - `String/Function`(optional): An event attribute/property identifier (if of type `String`) or function that transforms the data in the event to allow for simple comparison to determine the minimum value of a stream of events.

 **Returns**
 `RxJS Observable` which will stream the minimum value for a stream of events from an input observable, defined as either the simple arithmetic minimum value emitted by the input observable or the minimum value as defined by the comparison defined by `cb`